Valerii Navalnyi

 “From sketch to screen —

-From concept to cuisine!”
+From concept to code!”

 P.S.: open to full-time or